-If there is a will, then the person in possession of the will has to bring it to the notice of the court within ten days of hearing about the decedent*s death.
+What Happens When There Is A Will?If there is a will, then the person in possession of the will has to bring it to the notice of the court within ten days of hearing about the decedent*s death.
 There are some types of assets that are not covered in a probate administration.
 Some of them include joint tenancy or property with a designated beneficiary like life insurance or assets of a living trust.

-If the asset of the decedent is worth $75,000 or less, then a summary administration will be appropriate.
+Which Category of Probate Administration Will Apply?If the asset of the decedent is worth $75,000 or less, then a summary administration will be appropriate.
 The executor of the estate or the person who inherits the estate has to file the petition for the summary administration.
 The petition has to list the assets, the name of the heirs, and the estates that qualify for summary administration.
 There is no need for a personal representative because the court will directly distribute the property to the heirs.